ProjectOpenSea/seaport-js/README.md

 import { ethers } from "ethers";

-// Provider must be provided to the signer when supplying a custom signer const provider = new ethers.providers.JsonRpcProvider( "https://<network>.alchemyapi.io/v2/YOUR-API-KEY", );
+// Provider must be provided to the signer when supplying a custom signer const provider = new ethers.JsonRpcProvider( "https://<network>.alchemyapi.io/v2/YOUR-API-KEY", );